 If all the electricity use of the USA was distributed evenly among its population, and all of it came from nuclear power, then the amount of nuclear waste each person would generate per year would be 39.5 grams.
 That's the weight of 7 U. S. quarters of waste, per year!
 A detailed description of this result can be found here.
 If we got all our electricity from coal and natural gas, expect to have over 10,000 kilograms of CO2/yr attributed to each person, not to mention other poisonous emissions directly to the biosphere (based on EIA emissions data).

-France and Japan currently recycle spent fuel with great success, although they only recycle one time before disposal.
+France and Japan currently recycle spent fuel, although they only recycle one time before disposal.
 The US had a recycling program that was shut down because it created Plutonium, which is arguably the easiest material with which to make a nuclear weapon.
 Were some plutonium diverted in the recycling process, a non-nuclear entity could be one step close to building a bomb.
 However, under programs such as the (now stalled) GNEP [wikipedia], proliferation-free waste recycling can exist.

 The longest living nuclides in nuclear waste are the ones that can be used as fuel: plutonium and the minor actinides.
 If these materials are burnt in fuel through recycling, nuclear waste would only remain radioactive for a few hundred years, as opposed to a few hundred thousand.
 This significantly reduces concerns with long-term storage.

 We could switch from Uranium/Plutonium based fuel to Thorium/Uranium-based fuel.
 This would allow for recycling and breeding without creating any plutonium or minor actinides whatsoever.
-There is also 4 times the amount of Thorium on earth than uranium.
-Fission products are still created, of course, and some of them are quite long-lived, but eliminating the minor actinides is a huge benefit of Thorium.
-A thorough thorium page is now available here.
+Fission products are still created, of course, and some of them are quite long-lived, but reducing the minor actinides is a benefit of Thorium.
+A thorough thorium page is available here.